emmanouilidisk/Stochastic-Extragradient-with-Random-Reshuffling/README.md

 - [pickle](https://docs.python.org/3/library/pickle.html) library
 - [multiprocessing](https://docs.python.org/3/library/multiprocessing.html) module
 - Python 3.7 or later

-### Running the Experiments of the paper
-To reproduce the experiments of the paper "Stochastic Extragradient with Random Reshuffling" clone the project and run the files in the "experiments" folder.

 ## Optimizer Module
 Run your own experiments using the `optimizer_module` by typing just 3 commands: